tylerlong/slim_text/README.md

     1. after linux version is stable
 47. bug: left panel no-wrap, only <a>, still wrap if <span>
 48. show filename instead of path on page title and desktop notification
-50. context menu to toggle full windows mode
+50. context menu to toggle full windows mode?
 51. remove trailing space
 52. add new line to the end of the file upon saving
 53. change red color to blue color?